 Say you grab a flight in the wee hours of the morning somewhere between 4-6 am.
 Even if you get to the Orlando International Airport by 8 or 9 am, you’re already behind.
 Because it will take you about 45-60 minutes to get to your Disney Resort from the airport.
 This means you’ll be entering the parks sometime during the busiest time of day; 10 am-4 pm.
 This also means you’ll be faced with crowds at the gates, faced with lines at the rides, and tired from the journey in.

-Another reason we usually stay away from the parks on arrival day is that we are conscious of our Disney Budget.
+Another reason we usually stay away from the parks on our First Day at Disney World is that we are conscious of our Disney Budget.
 Spending money on a park ticket for your arrival day when we may be exhausted, can’t arrive by park opening, and won’t be able to hold out through the evening fireworks, doesn’t make sense for us.
 And with tickets at generally $110 bucks a day, we’d rather spend that on a full day in the parks than a compromised day.

 Settle into your Disney Resort